-- The current vegetation patterns on the site are complex and include lawns and playing fields, stands of pines, areas dominated by large eucalypts, plantings of pohutukawa, native plantings, and areas of natural regenerating native forest in gullies or as an understorey beneath pines. - The avifauna, which a few decades ago would have been limited in diversity, is now enriched by species released within the Karori Wildlife Sanctuary, or which have arrived naturally assisted by council's pest control operations.
-Most notable arrivals or increases are kaka, tui and kereru. - Two streams, Waitangi Tributary and Papawai Stream, have perennial flows and aquatic fauna.
-Papawai Stream has the most diverse habitat and contains native fish.
+- The current vegetation patterns on the site are complex and include lawns and playing fields, stands of pines, areas dominated by large eucalypts, plantings of pohutukawa, native plantings, and areas of natural regenerating native forest in gullies or as an understorey beneath pines. - The native avifauna, which two decades ago would have been limited in diversity, is now enriched by species released within, and spreading out of, the Karori Wildlife Sanctuary, and/or which have increased in abundance in the town belt with the aid of ongoing council pest control operations.
+The most notable arrivals or increases within the Brooklyn Hills Reserves are North Island kaka, bush falcon, bellbird, kereru, red crowned parakeet, and whitehead.
+Several of these have been recorded within the project area.

+• Two streams, Waitangi Tributary and Papawai Stream, have perennial flows and aquatic fauna.
+Papawai Stream has the most diverse habitat and contains indigenous fish.
 These are some of the last fragments of the original Waitangi Stream.
 The remainder of Waitangi Stream is culverted beneath the city and suburbs.